Entry 10: From Surviving To Thriving

 Living is unleashing the creativity within me that speaks louder than any word I could ever speak.

-Living is turning inward to tend to the needs that have long been ignored, or silence — still working on that, but that in itself is healing, don’t you think?
+Living is turning inward to tend to the needs that have long been ignored, or silenced — still working on that, but that in itself is healing.
+Don’t you think?

 And I say that with a touch of guilt, but honestly, it's because I didn’t know better or see any other way in between the hustle to survive.